Get insider access

 See our review

-If you still want to save money without being on a tight budget, a lower mid-range option like the Dell S3422DWG is a good alternative.
+If you want a budget-friendly curved monitor, look into the Dell S3422DWG.
 It's different from the Gigabyte M32UC because it has an ultrawide format with a 34-inch screen and a lower 3440x1440 resolution, so images are less detailed.
-It doesn't offer HDMI 2.1 bandwidth, either.
-That said, it still offers good gaming performance, and the 1800R curve helps bring the edges closer to your field of vision.
+It doesn't offer HDMI 2.1 bandwidth to take full advantage of consoles, either.
+That said, it still offers decent gaming performance, and the 1800R curve helps bring the edges closer to your field of vision.

 Regarding gaming features, it has a native 144Hz refresh rate with FreeSync VRR and G-SYNC compatibility to reduce screen tearing.
-While it has visible smearing with fast-moving objects, the overall response time is still good enough for gaming.
+While it has visible smearing with fast-moving objects, the overall response time is still decent enough for gaming.
 It also has a backlight strobing feature to reduce persistence blur, but unlike the Gigabyte, it doesn't work simultaneously with VRR and is only available in a limited refresh rate range.
-One advantage of this monitor over the Gigabyte is that it gets brighter in HDR to make some highlights stand out.
+One advantage of this monitor over the Gigabyte is that it gets brighter in HDR.

 See our review

-If you want something on a budget, it's better to look for 16:9 monitors instead of ultrawide monitors, which tend to cost more.
-The Gigabyte GS27QC is a great option.
-It has a 1440p resolution like the Dell S3422DWG, but you don't get the same immersive gaming experience because there's less horizontal screen space.
+If you want something cheap, it's better to look for 16:9 monitors instead of more costly ultrawide monitors.
+The Gigabyte GS27QC is a great option as it has a 1440p resolution like the Dell S3422DWG, but you don't get the same immersive gaming experience because there's less horizontal screen space.
 Luckily, it has a slightly higher 170Hz max refresh rate and the same FreeSync VRR support with G-SYNC compatibility to reduce screen tearing.

-The main advantage of getting this over other budget gaming monitors is its impressive gaming performance with a great response time at its max refresh rate.
-While the response time is slower at 60Hz as there's more inverse ghosting, it's still good enough for most gamers.
-There are some downsides to the monitor, though, as it doesn't get very bright, so if you want a budget-friendly option that does, then consider the Dell S2722DGM.
-However, the Dell costs more and has worse motion handling, so it doesn't offer the same great value as the Gigabyte.
+The main advantage of getting this over other entry-level curved gaming monitors is its decent gaming performance with an okay response time at its max refresh rate.
+While there's smearing and blur with fast-moving objects, this is normal for most cheap monitors and is still fine for gaming.
+There are some downsides to the monitor, though, as it doesn't get very bright, so if you want a budget-friendly option that does, then consider the Dell S2722DGM, but it tends to cost a bit more.

 See our review